Homesapp/Homesapp2/replit.md

 *   **Welcome Modals**: First-time welcome modals for clients and property owners to introduce features, controlled by a `hasSeenWelcome` flag.
 *   **Service Provider Messaging**: One-click chat initiation with service providers from their directory listings.
 *   **Review System**: Bidirectional feedback system allowing clients to review properties, appointments, and concierges, while concierges can review clients.
 API endpoints: `/api/reviews/{properties|appointments|concierges|clients}` with GET/POST methods.
+*   **Application System**: Unified application flow at `/aplicar` allowing users to apply as sellers (via role-requests) or service providers (via providerApplications).
+Accessible from landing page with "Aplicar Ahora" CTA.
+Two-step process with selection screen and specialized forms for each application type.

 ### System Design Choices